-Dawson holds a MS degree in journalism from Columbia University and was on the faculty at Fordham University's journalism school in New York for two years where she was the faculty advisor for one of the student newspapers.
+Dawson holds an MS degree in journalism from Columbia University and was on the faculty at Fordham University's journalism school in New York for two years where she was the faculty advisor for one of the student newspapers.

-Dawson has taught at UT in the broadcast journalism department for almost nine years; before that she was on the faculty at Marymount College at Fordham University in Tarrytown, New York.
+Dawson has taught at UT in the broadcast journalism department for almost nine years; before that, she was on the faculty at Marymount College at Fordham University in Tarrytown, New York.
 At Fordham, she supervised one of the campus newspapers while teaching journalism and English literature courses.

-For three years she was the faculty advisor for the new ABC News on Campus, a digital news bureau for college students, at the University of Texas.
+For three years, she was the faculty advisor for the new ABC News on Campus, a digital news bureau for college students at The University of Texas.